 ANTH 178.
 Internship.
 Practical experience in an approved professional environment.
 Student intern will work directly with professionals in public and private agencies where opportunities exist for anthropological work.
 Supervision and evaluation are provided by a faculty internship director and the on-site supervisor.
 Placements require from 15-20 hours per week.
-Graded Credit/No Credit.
-3-4 units.
+Graded: Credit / No Credit.
+Units: 3.0-4.0.

 ANTH 183.
 Women Cross-Culturally.
 Position of women in various societies, preliterate through contemporary industrial; the evolution of women's roles and rights cross-culturally.
-3 units.
+Units: 3.0.

 ANTH 186.
 Culture and Poverty.
 Analyzes poverty in American society: the cross-cultural context, social inequality in the U.S., theoretical perspectives and their influence on policy, present trends and implications for the future.
 Prerequisite: Passing score on the WPE.
-3 units.
+Units: 3.0.

 ANTH 187.
 Anthropology of Tourism.
 Study of tourism as a cultural phenomenon with ritualized behaviors and complex meanings for both host and guest societies.
 Explores issues of cultural and artistic authenticity, identity production and marketing, and commodification of both the tourist and the toured.
 Examines the cultural politics of tourist encounters on local, regional, national and transnational scales, with case studies ranging from fourth to first world venues.
-Cross-listed as RLS 187; only one may be counted for credit.
-3 units.
+Cross-listed: RLS 187; only one may be counted for credit.
+Units: 3.0.

 ANTH 188.
 Anthropology of the Body.
 Study of the diverse ways that humans explain and attempt to alter the human body.
 Focus is on the meanings and implications of our own bodily experiences through objective comparison of the experiences, explanations and techniques found in our society with those in others.
-3 units.
+Units: 3.0.

 ANTH 190.
 Advanced Topics in Anthropology.
 Seminar examining contemporary developments in theory and method.
 Note: Open to advanced undergraduates who demonstrate superior writing abilities.
 May be repeated for credit providing the topic and instructor are not the same.
-3 units.
+Units: 3.0.

 ANTH 192A.
 Laboratory Work in Archaeology.
 Introduces methods used in the basic laboratory preservation, cataloging, and initial analysis of various materials recovered through ANTH 195A survey and excavation projects; always offered in conjunction with ANTH 195A.
 Note: May be repeated once for credit.
 Corequisite: ANTH 195A; may be waived with instructor permission.
-1 unit.
+Units: 1.0.

 ANTH 192B.
 Laboratory in Ethnographic Techniques.
 Design and discussion of research strategies, primary ethnographic techniques, the development of interviewing skills, and practice in the use of various recording technologies.
 Note: Open only to anthropology majors, except with instructor permission.
 Prerequisite: ANTH 140 or ANTH 141, ANTH 163; ANTH 163 may be taken concurrently.
 Corequisite: ANTH 195B.
-1 unit.
+Units: 1.0.

 ANTH 195A.
 Fieldwork in Archaeology.
 Introduction to archaeological field methods, covering practical aspects of how to identify and investigate isolated artifact finds, particular sites and features, and entire landscapes.
 Covering survey and excavation techniques, basic approaches to sampling, mapping and navigation, stratigraphic excavation, artifact and feature recording, and recovery methods.
 Corequisite: ANTH 192A.
-2 units.
+Units: 2.0.

 ANTH 195B.
 Fieldwork in Ethnology.
 Directed team fieldwork in ethnology.
 Note: Limited to anthropology majors, except with instructor permission.
-Prerequisite: ANTH 140 or ANTH 141and ANTH 163; ANTH 163 may be taken concurrently.
+Prerequisite: ANTH 140 or ANTH 141 and ANTH 163; ANTH 163 may be taken concurrently.
 Corequisite: ANTH 192B.
-2 units.
+Units: 2.0.

 ANTH 195C.
 Fieldwork in Physical Anthropology.
 Individual or group fieldwork in various areas of physical anthropology, under the supervision of individual faculty members; may involve related supervised laboratory work.
-2-3 units.
+Units: 2.0-3.0.